 Old Unopened Bottles of Whiskey

 Almost all compound in distilled spirits are heat stable since they were distilled at high temperatures, compared to ambient storage temperatures, so heat doesn’t affect them as long as they are sealed.
-Wines however can be affected by heat.
-Also, since spirits are high proof (80 proof or 40% ABV) and ethanol is a very stable molecule, plus the water is extremely stable, there is only an very small amount of compound in aged spirits that could theoretically age.
+Wines, however, can be affected by heat.
+Also, since spirits are high proof (80 proof or 40% ABV) and ethanol is a very stable molecule, plus the water is extremely stable, there is only a very small amount of compound in aged spirits that could theoretically age.
 So if any change does happen, it would be insignificant.

 Obviously certain spirits are going to have a higher “collector” value than others.
 Single malt Scotches would probably be at the top of the list.
 Because of prohibition, it would be extremely rare to find a pre-1920 bottle, but that would fetch some good coin if you found an interested buyer.
 Also because of prohibition, there are few, if any, vintage bourbons, but something like Old Taylor Whiskey (a “medicinal” prohibition whiskey) would command a hefty price.
 Once prohibition was repealed, in the 1930’s the process of aging the bourbon whiskey would have to start from scratch, plus demand for anything whiskey like would outweigh the idea of selling very old spirits at the time.